 Annapolis, Maryland 21401

-Mallows Bay is well-positioned to be one of the first new National Marine Sanctuaries in over 20 years, and if designated, the first within Maryland state waters, and the first in the Chesapeake Bay region.
-Sanctuary designation represents the finest in marine resource protection and proactive public engagement.
-Bringing this to the Chesapeake region focuses national attention and provides a new catalyst for conservation, education, public access and tourism.
+Mallows Bay is well-positioned to be one of the first new National Marine Sanctuaries in over 15 years, and if designated, the first within Maryland state waters, and the first in the Chesapeake Bay region.

 The National Marine Sanctuary System was established in 1972 to recognize and promote the conservation, recreational, ecological, historical, research or aesthetic values of special areas of the marine environment.
 Sanctuaries are managed to protect and conserve their resources and to allow uses that are compatible with resource protection.
 The existing network is comprised of 14 sites from the Great Lakes to the Gulf of Mexico and from the Atlantic coast through the far-Pacific.
 Click here for National Marine Sanctuary FAQs.

-Acknowledgements: Photos courtesy of Jim D'Intino, Paula Schiller, and Mitch Zeissler.
+Acknowledgements: Photos courtesy of Jim D'Intino, Don Shomette, and Paula Schiller.

 believe that the designation of this section of the Potomac River as a

 National Marine Sanctuary offers a tremendous opportunity to not only

 promote world-class recreational fishing, boating, and tourism, but to